-Jean has had a busy winter working on several new projects and in various schools (click here for a report on her poetry workshop day in The Grange School, Monmouth).
 ‘In woods we forget things, at the wood edge we tell stories‘was a project funded by Shropshire Hills AONB and Shropshire Housing Group.
 This project took three different groups of children and young people, and enabled them to write site-specific poetry in three different native woodlands.

-Jean has also been Poet in Residence for Dumfries & Galloway Science Festival, and worked with National Scenic Areas Dumfries & Galloway on the year-long ‘Viewpoint Voices’ project with groups of different ages on the Solway coast, walking and writing short poems with them, which were spoken by the participants and posted online as short videos.
+I’ve also been Poet in Residence for Dumfries & Galloway Science Festival, and worked with National Scenic Areas Dumfries & Galloway on the year-long ‘Viewpoint Voices’ project with groups of different ages on the Solway coast, walking and writing short poems with them, which were spoken by the participants and posted online as short videos.

-From 2013 to 2015 she was one of a team of poets mentored by John Killick with In The Pink, an award-winning project using poetry to work with people living with dementia in Herefordshire.
+From 2013 to 2015 I was one of a team of poets mentored by John Killick with In The Pink, an award-winning project using poetry to work with people living with dementia in Herefordshire.

 On the first Tuesday of every other month, I organise The Poetry Lounge in The Sitting Room in Ludlow – a popular open mic night with guest poets.